-You’ll learn a lot from this episode about practicing customer development inside a large company.
+You’ll learn a lot from Cindy Alvarez about customer development at a large company.
 Here are the highlights:

-- How did Cindy advocate for Lean methodology across her organization?
+- How did Cindy Alvarez advocate for Lean methodology across her organization?
 (6:40)

 - What was the strategy behind hosting a “Lean Day” at Microsoft?
 (8:28)